sushanth-04/roAmI/README.md

 # roAmI

-Welcome to roamAI!
+Welcome to roAmI!
 This project provides a comprehensive travel planning solution, with separate modules for user interactions, car and hotel bookings, and an admin interface, all powered by an AI backend.

 ### Prerequisites